Klipper3d/klipper/docs/Code_Overview.md

    seconds) to a cartesian coordinate (in millimeters), and then calculate the desired stepper position (in millimeters) from that cartesian coordinate.
-4. Implement the `set_position()` method in the python code.
-This also calculates the desired stepper positions given a cartesian coordinate.
-5. Implement the `calc_position()` method in the new kinematics class.
+4. Implement the `calc_position()` method in the new kinematics class.
    This method is the inverse of set_position().
 It does not need to be efficient as it is typically only called during homing and probing operations.
-6. Implement the `move()` method.
-This method generally invokes the iterative solver for each stepper.
-7. Other methods.
-The `home()`, `check_move()`, and other methods should also be implemented.
-However, at the start of development one can use empty code here.
+5. Other methods.
+The `move()`, `home()`, `check_move()`, and other methods should also be implemented.
+These functions are typically used to provide kinematic specific checks.
+However, at the start of development one can use boiler-plate code here.
-8. Implement test cases.
+6. Implement test cases.
 Create a g-code file with a series of moves that can test important cases for the given kinematics.
 Follow the [debugging documentation](Debugging.md) to convert this g-code file to micro-controller commands.
 This is useful to exercise corner